oneserve/formio-ionic4/README.md

 form.example s3.json => form with S3 file uploads
 form.example.json => form with base64 file uploads

+This forms will need slight tweaks to work with your setup e.g. machineName

 If you want to use S3 images, you will need to provide the correct information for the generation of the JWT: formioProjectId = 'your project id';